lnfernux/lnfernux.github.io/_posts/2023-03-04-SecurityStrategy.md

 Enough ranting about what's wrong - what can we do better?

-First of all, we need a plan.
+First of all, **we need a plan**.
 That plan should be to secure ourselves on a high level, but it should also have some stages of maturity.
-Our maturity in this case just means that as we grow more familiar with our tools and improve our processes and automation we can expand our toolbox and handle more complex security tooling and security monitoring use cases.
+Our maturity in this case just means that as we **grow more familiar with our tools and improve our processes and automation** we can expand our toolbox and handle more complex security tooling and security monitoring use cases.

 So where do we begin?
 Well, that will vary.
 Yes, vague, I know.
 My personal strategy is working on a perimeter basis.
 Identify your outer perimeter and work on securing that.
 **What is a perimeter?** Well, physical locations is one for sure.
 Networks, no doubt.
 Lately the most popular outer perimeter is **identity**.